-Complainant alleges that the district judge improperly obstructed her case by denying a number of her motions for entry of default.
-These allegations are dismissed because they relate directly to the merits of the judge's decisions.
+Complainant's allegations focus on the magistrate judge's actions and decisions during a phone call that resulted in the magistrate judge vacating an order setting a settlement conference.
+To the extent that complainant is challenging the magistrate judge's order to vacate the settlement conference, any such challenge is dismissed because it relates directly to the merits of the judge's decisions and order.
 See 28 U.S.C. § 352(b)(1)(A)(ii) (listing reasons the chief judge may decide to dismiss the complaint, including that claims are directly related to the merits of a decision); In re Complaint of Judicial Misconduct, 838 F.3d 1030 (9th Cir.
 Jud.
 Council 2016) (dismissing as merits-related allegations that a judge made various improper rulings in a case); Judicial-Conduct Rule 11(c)(1)(B).